Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/interactive.md

 ## Interactive bones

-In this guide, we will go into how to create an interactive wallpaper element that that users can drag and release.
+In this guide, we will go into how to create an interactive wallpaper element that users can drag and release.

 <video width="100%" controls loop>
   <source src="/videos/puppet_warp_interactive.mp4" type="video/mp4">